Genesys Co-browse Sessions

 Stopping a co-browse session

 Once a co-browse session has been established, both parties have the ability to terminate the session.
-At any time, either party may click the "Exit Co-browse session" button (again, the name and location of this button can vary).
+At any time, either party may click the "Exit Co-browse session" icon located next to the Session ID.

 Once a session has been terminated, it cannot be reactivated.
 If the session was deactivated accidentally, a new session has to be initiated, with a new session identifier.